anttiharju/bachelors-thesis/README.md

 # Software project success factors and limitations of their universality

-The thesis has been written in Finnish, but the English abstract is copy-pasted below.
+The thesis has been written in Finnish, but the English abstract is available below.
 For the full PDF follow the link in the repository's 'about' section.

 ## Abstract